friggframework/frigg/README.md

 ## Background
-Software integrations have been a problem developers have been asked to solve since the very first "hello world".
+Software integrations have been a problem developers have been asked to solve since the very first "hello world."
 It's not new.
-However, in almost all cases, the most we could do was build our own home spun solution, read the API docs of our desired integration target, and then forever maintain and hope we built a repeatable process.
+However, in almost all cases, the most we could do was build our own homespun solution, read the API docs of our desired integration target, and then forever maintain and hope we built a repeatable process.
 This cost time and labor, and a headache.
 Developers spent time learning an API to only ever use it once.
 Maintaining the integrations over time becomes a headache.
 Each one has a risk of becoming its own special time suck in the organization.